> [!title|noicon] **Jeremiah 29 Notes**

 >

 > Now that we are just a short time before the end, represented by the captives who are now forced out into Babylon, how are we to live out our lives in this situation?
-We are not to put on white robes and go out to some mountain somewhere to wait for the rapture.
+We are not to put on white robes and go out to a mountain somewhere to wait for the rapture.
 We aren't to change our living habits and begin to live a different kind of a life since we're near the end.
-We're to continue living our lives as we should always be living them in obedience to the Word of God as we read in [Matthew 6:10](Matthew%206.md#^10), [33](Matthew%206.md#^33).
+We're to continue living our lives as we should always be living them -- in obedience to the Word of God, as we read in [Matthew 6:10](Matthew%206.md#^10), [33](Matthew%206.md#^33).

 >